eschmid9/Final-Project-NLP/README.md

-# The One Where Friends Feels Real — Friends RAG Guide
+# The One Where Friends Feels Real: Friends RAG Guide

 A Retrieval-Augmented Generation (RAG) assistant that helps users explore *Friends* as a reflection of real adult life, especially themes like friendship as chosen family, relationship dynamics, emotional growth, nostalgia, and humor as a coping mechanism.